QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

-This document describes the applicability of various network management tools and data models may be used for scheduling, to meet the requirements of a set of representative use cases described in {{?I-D.ietf-tvr-requirements}}.
+This document describes the applicability of various network management tools and data models may be used for scheduling, to meet the requirements of a set of representative use cases described in the "TVR (Time-Variant Routing) Requirements" (I-D.ietf-tvr-requirements).

 It also presents a framework that elucidates various scheduling scenarios and identifies the entities involved in requesting scheduled changes of